timmmmmmmmm/ha_samil_power/README.md

-# Home Assistant Integration for Solar
+# Home Assistant Integration for Samil Power Inverters

 This is a **custom Home Assistant integration** based on the [Solar project](https://github.com/mhvis/solar/) by [mhvis](https://github.com/mhvis).
 This integration extends the functionality of the original Solar project, making it compatible as a Home Assistant custom component.